shancarter/data-field-guide/_posts/2000-01-01-r-transforms-cleaning-regex.md

   return (item[2])
 }

-#use sapply to apply this function to each element
+# use sapply to apply this function to each element. the strange dashes here in front of the parens are because it's a special character.

 dirty_list <- strsplit(dirty, split = "\\(")